matrix-org/matrix-appservice-irc/docs/admin_room.md

 `!feature feature-name [true/false/default]`

 Enable or disable a feature for your account.
-Specifying `true` will enable the feature, `false` to disable, or `default` to use the default setting based upon the bridge config.
+Set it to `true` to enable the feature, `false` to disable it, or `default` to use the default based upon the bridge config.

-Currently the featues you can use are:
+Currently, the features you can use are:
 - `mentions` - Determine whether IRC users can mention you on the IRC bridge.
-Not that this will only stop mention text being turned into pills.
+Note, that this will only stop mention text being turned into pills.
 See [this section](usage.md#message-behaviours) for an explanation of this feature.